Seated Woman with Bent Knee

 Explicit sexualization under the guise of expressionism:

-(20th century) In Seated Woman with Bent Knee, Schiele presents a clothed woman in a tightly curled, tense pose, emphasizing vulnerability and raw sexuality.
-His work is noted for its intensity, and here the angular lines and twisted posture draw attention to her body, creating an intimate, erotic focus for the viewer.
-Her averted gaze suggests self-consciousness, yet the composition frames her as an object of visual attention, demonstrating how Schiele’s expressionism amplifies the sexualized perception of women under the male gaze.
+(20th century) In Seated Woman with Bent Knee, Schiele presents a clothed woman sitting in a tightly curled, tense position that highlights both her vulnerability and sexuality.
+Schiele is known for the intensity of his work, and in this painting, the sharp lines and twisted pose focus the viewer’s attention on her body, creating an intimate and erotic effect.
+The woman’s averted gaze hints at self-consciousness, but the way she is positioned makes her the center of visual attention.
+This shows how Schiele’s expressionist style can increase the sexualized view of women through the male gaze.